AkshayTheBest/CPU-Priority-for-Games/README.md

 # Support

-If anyone wants to take my files as a port of your source for anything like sharing it to others or in another youtube channel, fine by me.
+You can star this repositary for appreciation and if anyone wants to take my files as a port of your source for anything like sharing it to others or in another youtube channel, fine by me.
 Just give me a small credit with my name or this github repositary or my youtube channel.
 Its the least you could do for me. 😄

 # Thank you